+So way back when, like at a ‘Big mouth’ open mic series, I was introduced to you.
+Everyone’s reaction was like, ‘damn this white girl can sing!’.
+Is that the usual reaction still, or have they dropped the white girl shit?!
 (Laughs) “Damn this white girl can sing” has been people’s description of me my whole life.
 Part of me loves it, part of me hates it.
 Like, people never expect me to sound how I do, and I love the looks on their faces when I open my mouth, but I really wish race didn’t have to be a part of establishing who is and isn’t cold.
 So yea, the white girl shit is still the typical reaction… that’s just how it is I guess.

+When and why did you start to take your interest in music serious?
 Singing is just what I do.
 I love it, it makes me happy… so I knew it would always be a focal point in my life.
 But once people started to react to my voice… that’s when I realized that I could actually make a living out of it.
 I started writing original material when I was 10, recorded and released my first song when I was 15 (laughs), it was sooo R&B!
 After that, I started singing plenty Hip-Hop hooks and doing gigs with Jazz combos.
 So I’ve been recording and writing for about five years, but it wasn’t until I moved to Chicago when I was 18 that I really started to polish my sound of this Jazz/Soul/Hip-Hop fusion and seriously pursue a career in music.

+How would you describe your style, voice and fashion included?
 Man, I’m all over the place.
 Jazzy and vintage are the main components, but just like I throw some Hip-Hop in my music, I’ll throw a pair of Jordans on with a vintage sweater; or my Timbs with a blazer.
 I’ll wear my hair curly one day, bun on top of my head the next, or a random head wrap if I just don’t feel like doing my hair at all.
 And on top of all of that, I have all these tattoos and piercings that just throw people off… like “Wait, she’s not a rock singer?”
 All of these different fashion elements translate perfectly to my sound as well; a little Jazz, a little Latin, some Soul, some Hip-Hop, bits of Electro.
 It all comes together cohesively though.

+You have a nice voice by the way, smooth and lovely!
+Are there any routines that help get you inspired to be all jazzy?
 Thanks lady!
 Routines?
 (Laughs) I don’t know.
 I memorize Ella Fitzgerald and John Coltrane solos.
 I sometimes pretend my voice is a trumpet, I listen to Hip-Hop and steal rhythmic ideas from Andre 3000 and Q-Tip, I listen to Stevie Wonder and and try to copy his runs… those are things I do vocally.
 Just being around people I love also inspires me.
 If I’m relaxed and chillin with people who put me in a good mood, my voice sounds better.
 If I’m all stressed and shit trying to record a happy song, I’m just gonna sound like a liar.
 I don’t really know if those are routines… but they’re things I always do, (laughs) Oh!
 And tea, I drink PLENTY tea with honey.

+Speaking of routines, let’s talk nails!
+When did you get into nail art?
 To be honest, fairly recently.
 I was one of the girls who started getting fake nails after I got my first job.
 Those fat, square cut, long, french manicured, swirly Asian designed nails.
 Then I stopped because I realized the fakes were ruining my nails, and started only getting random manicures.
 I did Biggest Mouth at Columbia last year in the Spring, so of course, I had to get my nails done.
 When I did, I just remembered how much I missed keeping nice nails, so I decided to keep them up from that point on.
 I’ve been really into nail art and have been growing out my natural nails since then.